vanhoangkha/Networking-fundamentals/Day34_IPv6_Part3.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/90acb6ca-2703-47d1-907f-1878490c78f6)

-- A CONNECTED Mạng Tuyến đường is automatically added for EACH CONNECTED Mạng
+- A CONNECTED Network Tuyến đường is automatically added for EACH CONNECTED Network
 - A LOCAL HOST Tuyến đường is automatically added for each ADDRESS configured on the Router
 - Routes for Link-Local ADDRESSES are not added to the Định tuyến TABLE